IDSA EDUCATION SYMPOSIUM

 Verena Paepcke-Hjeltness, IDSA

-Assistant Professor Industrial Design
+Assistant Professor of Industrial Design at

 Iowa State University